North vs south

 In this set-up, half the ball is always lit up by the lamp.
 The lit-up part only appears to be changing shapes as you can’t always see this entire lit-up half when you move the ball around.
 This is very similar to how the phases of the Moon work in real life, which is why we can use this model to show a simplified version of the phases of the Moon.
 Did you know that it takes the Moon 29.53 days to go through all its phases?

-You may have noticed that you, as the Earth, don’t around the Sun in the scenario above.
+You may have noticed that you, as the Earth, don’t move around the Sun in the scenario above.
 In real life, the Earth is moving too, but completes only a small part of its orbit around the Sun during the time that it takes the Moon to orbit around the Earth.
 We have not included this movement as the double rotation would be difficult to coordinate and is not relevant.

 Another important difference is that the Sun, Moon and Earth are not perfectly aligned but the Moon’s orbit is slightly tilted.
 This is important to understand as perfect alignment would cause a total solar eclipse every time the Moon was between the Earth and the Sun and a total lunar eclipse when the Earth is between the Sun and the Moon.
 In reality, these events are much rarer.
 For this set-up, you only need to keep in mind that you need to slightly lower your head if you’re accidentally causing an eclipse with your shadow!